8 Risks of options trading explained

 3. Expiration

 All option contracts have expiration dates, after which they become worthless.
-If the market doesn’t move as expected before this date, the option holder could lose their entire investment.
-For instance, if you purchase a call option expecting a stock to rise, but it remains flat, the option will expire worthless.
+If the market doesnt move as expected before the option expiration date, the option holder could lose their entire investment.

-4. Time Decay (Theta)
+4. Time decay (Theta)

 Time decay, or Theta, refers to the decrease in the value of an option as it approaches its expiration date.
 This is more pronounced for short-term options.
-For example, if you own a one-month call option, and the stock doesn’t move, the value of your option will decrease daily, even if other factors remain constant.

 5. Volatility